kanno-soe/kanno-soe/Exposition/Theory.md

                               web still Reaches itself by reflexivity
 ```

-This then implies joinability for all prime designata, and interdependence for all prime components:
+This implies joinability for all prime designata and interdependence for all prime components:
 ```math
 \left(\forall a'\in\mathcal D'.\;a'\to^*\mathsf{web}\right)
 \Longrightarrow